Working with the Web Audio API is the definitive and instructive guide to understanding and using the Web Audio API.

 Appendix – The Web Audio API Interfaces

 Joshua Reiss is a Professor with the Centre for Digital Music at Queen Mary University of London.
 He has published more than 200 scientific papers, and co-authored the book Intelligent Music Production, and textbook Audio Effects: Theory, Implementation and Application.
-He is the President-Elect of the Audio Engineering Society (AES).
-He co-founded the highly successful spin-out company, LandR, and recently co-founded the start-ups, Tonz and Nemisindo.
+At the time of writing, he is the President of the Audio Engineering Society (AES).
+He co-founded the highly successful spin-out company, LandR, and recently co-founded the start-ups Tonz and Nemisindo.
 His primary focus of research is on state-of-the-art signal processing techniques for sound design and audio production.
 He maintains a popular blog, YouTube channel and twitter feed for scientific education and research dissemination.